rthickling/simpleorderbook/README.md

 # simpleorderbook
-An Order Book for a simple stock exchange
+An Order Book for a simple stock exchange.
+A simulator is also provided.

 # Install
 1. Install [Python 3](https://wiki.python.org/moin/BeginnersGuide/Download)